 The student loan interest tax deduction can be tricky to calculate, so we created this calculator to help current and former students estimate the value of their student loan interest deductions along with their average tax rate, tax bracket & marginal tax rate for the current tax year.
-This calculator is for tax year 2018.
-We also offer student loan tax deduction calculators for 2018, 2019 & 2022.
-Click here for the current year.
+This calculator is for tax year 2019.
+We also offer student loan tax deduction calculators for 2018, 2022 & current year.

 Similar to graduating college, acquiring a hefty amount of student loans has become almost a rite of passage for many young Americans as education costs continue to soar.
 More and more college graduates are struggling as they try to figure out how to repay these loans.
 Since having a college degree has become more of necessity, it seems that this issue will continue to be a common plight for young professionals.

 The current economy in the United States is reliant upon consumer driven spending.
 Individuals with higher amounts of school loans are often trapped in a monthly cycle of spending a large percentage of their income to pay these prices down, with little money left over for necessities like housing and food.
 They are unable to cover their payments in addition to other bills, and this issue has had an effect on other areas of their lives including whether to get married or have children.
 As a result, paying off education related loans as quickly as possible has become more important than ever.

 The price for a college education has risen steadily as state funding has decreased.
 Due to tuition hikes and rising costs for housing, books, meals, and other essentials, the student loan debt in America has accumulated to a staggering $1.3 trillion.
 The average bachelor degree educated individual carries a loan debt of $37,172 upon graduation.
 As the need to have a degree continues, so will costs.